paul-kimmel/ClearMeasure/README.md

-## A library that prints sequential numbers unless the numbers mtahc an specific index then a phrase is printed
+## A library that prints sequential numbers unless the numbers match an specific index then a phrase is printed

 ### Counting Blue Cars
 - XUnit Tests